rlourette/ArticlesPapers/In-Situ Lunar Navigation with NavCam/Using_a_NavCam_for_Autonomous_Lunar_Position_Determination.md

 As lunar missions expand in complexity, spacecraft must increasingly operate with autonomy.
 A spacecraft in lunar orbit, equipped with a star tracker, accurate orbital propagation, a high‑stability clock, a laser range finder, and a navigation camera (NavCam), can use its NavCam imagery to determine its position in the lunar frame of reference without constant ground support.

-This white paper outlines a detailed approach for using NavCam imagery combined with known lunar terrain models to estimate orbital position.
+This white paper outlines a detailed approach for using NavCam imagery combined with known lunar terrain models and surface albedo data to estimate orbital position.
 It explains the purpose, benefits, and potential drawbacks of this method, and proposes an implementation pipeline.
 References are included so readers can explore technical topics in more depth.

 ---